work about resume contact

 Designed for Every Platform They Showed Up On

-The campaign rolled out across LinkedIn, Instagram reels, carousels, and the Rise In STEM website.
-Each format had its own visual treatment while staying unmistakably part of the same campaign family.
+The campaign rolled out across LinkedIn, Instagram reels, carousels, and the Rise In STEM website — each format with its own treatment while staying unmistakably part of the same campaign family.
+Read the full blog here.

 RESULTS